Battery Technology Includes:

 To prevent confusion the cathode is normally specified for the discharge cycle.
 As a result, the name cathode is commonly used for the positive electrode of the cell or battery.

 - Capacity: The capacity of a battery or cell is defined as the amount of energy that it can deliver in a single discharge.
-Battery capacity is normally specified in amp-hours (or milli-amp-hours) or as watt-hours.
+Battery capacity is normally specified in amp-hours for larger batteries and mill-amp-hours for smaller batteries.

 - Cell: The definition of the cell is the basic electrochemical unit that is used to create electrical energy from stored chemical energy or to store electrical energy in the form of chemical energy.
 A basic cell consists of two electrodes with an electrolyte between them.